fgregg/fgregg.github.io/_posts/2020-05-22-class-interest.md

 values into government as much as, if not more so, then introducing new technology.

-I truly dont' really know how true this is.
-I don't really have the intimacy with the leaderships of governmental departments to speak to their worldview or interests as group.
+I don't really know how true this is.
+I don't have the needful intimacy with the leaderships of governmental departments to speak to their worldview or interests as group.
 Still, it has me asking a few questions.